Massive Slope Collapse Strikes Limestone Quarry

 Yeldell produced a detailed report describing the slide, including photos of the debris in relation to quarry facilities and highwalls.
 (Document links below.)

 On Jan.
-25, DRMS Director Virginia Brannon issued a letter to RMI citing a possible violation of the company’s state mining permit and calling RMI to appear before the Colorado Mined Land Reclamation Board for a formal public hearing.
+25, 2023, DRMS Director Virginia Brannon issued a letter to RMI citing a possible violation of the company’s state mining permit and calling RMI to appear before the Colorado Mined Land Reclamation Board for a formal public hearing.
+With deep snow cover and wintry weather limiting access, the hearing was delayed until April 19, 2023.

 Prior to the April 19 hearing, DRMS staff and RMI reached a Stipulated Agreement.
-It was approved at the April 19 MLRB meeting.
+Conditions are:

 Watch the hearing on the DRMS YouTube channel.
 (Fast-forward to 0:40:00 to view the RMI agenda item.)